GoogleCloudPlatform/nvidia-merlin-on-vertex-ai/README.md

 ### Creating and configuring an instance of Vertex Workbench managed notebook

 This section provides steps for provisioning a Vertex AI Workbench managed notebook and configuring a custom kernel based on the image created in the previous step.
+**IMPORTANT**: Make sure you are following these steps on the same project as before.

-Follow the instructions in the [Create a managed notebooks instance how-to guide](https://cloud.google.com/vertex-ai/docs/workbench/managed/create-instance):
+1. Start the creation of a Managed Notebook in Workbench following the instructions in the [Create a managed notebooks instance how-to guide](https://cloud.google.com/vertex-ai/docs/workbench/managed/create-instance):
+2. In `Permission`, choose `Service Account` and `Compute Engine default service account` as the authentication method.
+3. Open the `Advanced Options`.

-1. In the [Use custom Docker images settings](https://cloud.google.com/vertex-ai/docs/workbench/managed/create-instance#use_custom_docker_images) enter a name of the image you created in the previous step: `gcr.io/<your-project-id>/merlin-vertex-dev:latest`
+4. In `Environment > Custom docker images` [(Use custom Docker images settings)](https://cloud.google.com/vertex-ai/docs/workbench/managed/create-instance#use_custom_docker_images) enter a name of the image you created in the previous step: `gcr.io/<your-project-id>/merlin-vertex-dev:latest`
-2. In the [Configure hardware settings](https://cloud.google.com/vertex-ai/docs/workbench/managed/create-instance#configure_hardware) select your GPU configuration.
+5. In `Hardware configuration` [(Configure hardware settings)](https://cloud.google.com/vertex-ai/docs/workbench/managed/create-instance#configure_hardware) select your GPU configuration.
 We recommend a machine with two `NVIDIA Tesla T4` or `NVIDIA Tesla A100` GPUs.
+5.1.
+Make sure you selected the option `Install NVIDIA GPU driver automatically for me`.
+7. In `Idle shutdown`, uncheck this option.
+8. In `Security`, check `Enable Terminal`.
+9. Click `Create`.

 ### Install the samples
 After the Vertex Workbench managed notebook is created, peform the following steps: